 2. Hormonal Imbalance, Diet & Stress

-Another common trigger is hormonal imbalance.
+Another common trigger of acne (and acne scars as a result) is hormonal imbalance.
 This is most often caused by a group of hormones known as androgens.
 Excessive amounts of these hormones may enlarge sebaceous glands and increase the production of sebum.
-Poor diet and stress are also believed to be major contributing factors.
+Poor diet and all causes of stress that you get are also believed to be major contributing factors.
 Foods that are lower on the glycaemic index, including quickly digested, refined carbohydrates are often cited as the most common culprits.

 3. Causes of Acne Scars